 Artemis continues its long tradition to establish an important archival record of the arts and writing in our community, the Blue Ridge Mountains and beyond.
 Through the years, Artemis has published over 2000 artists and writers and is proud of its distinguished history.
 The 2016 Artemis featured our guest writer, Poet Laureate Ron Smith, and guest artist Roanoke Sculptor, Betty Branch.
 The Roanoke Arts Commission and the Taubman Museum of Art sponsored the launch and publishing of the Journal.

 The 2017 Artemis Journal will feature acclaimed poet, Nikki Giovanni and guest artist, Tricia Scott.
-The journals will be released at our Launch on May 5th at the Roanoke Taubman Museum of Art.
-Go to our event page for further information.
+The journals was released at our Launch on May 5th at the Roanoke Taubman Museum of Art.

 Jeri Rogers, Artemis Editor & Founder